92nd Air Refueling Wing completes Titan Fury 24-7, validating rapid global mobility capabilities

 |0

-This work, 92nd Air Refueling Wing completes Titan Fury 24-7, validating rapid global mobility capabilities [Image 5 of 5], by A1C Samantha Thorn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 92nd Air Refueling Wing completes Titan Fury 24-7, validating rapid global mobility capabilities, by A1C Stassney Davis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.